SamuelMasters/play-store/README.md

 ## Bugs

-1. UNRESOLVED - Image sizes could not be kept consistent across the project, this was particularly noticeable on the project detail pages where some images take up huge amounts of space compared to others.
-It was not fixed before submission as it was deemed as less important than other fixes.
-2. UNRESOLVED - Validation emails sent to users who signed up for a newsletter contained links which, when clicked, were meant to affect their instance of the Subscriber model by confirming their "confirmation key".
+1. UNRESOLVED - Validation emails sent to users who signed up for a newsletter contained links which, when clicked, were meant to affect their instance of the Subscriber model by confirming their "confirmation key".
 However this does not work yet as there were issues with attaching the confirmation key to the Subscriber instance newly created when the user submits the form.
-3. RESOLVED - When toasts were first implemented they did not dismiss, and were 'stuck' on the screen.
+2. RESOLVED - When toasts were first implemented they did not dismiss, and were 'stuck' on the screen.
 After some research, a fellow student had encountered a similar issue and provided a block of JavaScript which fixed the issue.
 Richard Ash is incldued in the credits below for this fix.
-4. RESOLVED - At one point a redirect loop was identified when authorised non-superusers attempted to access restricted URLs which were protected with a decorator which tested for superuser permissions.
+3. RESOLVED - At one point a redirect loop was identified when authorised non-superusers attempted to access restricted URLs which were protected with a decorator which tested for superuser permissions.
 When this happened the page would crash and and browser error message indicating a redirect loop was reported.
 To resolve this, additional decorators were added to the views that returned these pages in a 'stacking' method.
 The new decorator first checks for general authentication and specifically redirects anonymous users to the login page, and the original decorator then also checks that the user is a superuser, and redirects them to the site's error page if they are not.
+4. RESOLVED - Saved address information was not populating on the checkout form, even when it already exists on a user's profile.
+This was resolved by adding an additional code block to retrieve this information and by removing a field in the UserProfile model which had turned out to be obsolete.
+These changes made in the checkout view enabled the autofill functionality to work as intended.
+5. RESOLVED - When attempting to create an item without adding an image, the deployed project returned a 500 error when attempting to load the new product's detail page.
+The issue was believed to be due to a misconfiguration of the static reference for the relevant placeholder image stored within Amazon Web Services' S3 bucket.
+To resolve this, the reference used on the image tag was replaced with an absolute URL pointing to the exact placeholder image intended.
+This change meant that the page rendered correctly, with the placeholder showing as intended.

 ##### Back to [top](#table-of-contents)